chisqrd/multi-scenario-env-alerting/readme.md

 `util.key_vault_uri = "https://yourazurekeyvault.vault.azure.net"` : keyvault uri that contains your connection strings by `EnvironmentName` and your sender account secret

 #### secrets.json
-At this time, MSIAuthentication is not supported from a local/dev environment.
+At this time, MSIAuthentication is not supported from a local/dev environment as well as Linux based functions and app service plans.
 To get around this, you will need to create an app principal and provide the required parameters in `secrets\secrets.json`

 ### Good to go!
 You are now ready to deploy.
 Go to Azure tab in Visual Studio Code, click Deploy and follow instructions.